TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 					- If the destination host wants to respond it will be a lot faster because all the switches and routers have the addresses saved so they know which port to send the packet through
 			- **Multiple Routers**- If there are multiple routers there needs to be a **Routing Table**
 				- **Routing Table**- contains a list of all known networks and what router used to get to them, systems usually have a default gatewat/route which will be used if it does not have nay other routes
+					- the destination IP address in the router will be compared against each subnet for the stored route IP addresses to find the correct port which the data will take
+					- if there is no match then it will go through the default port
+				- **Subnet**- having multiple segments of a network broken down to reduce any sort of collision plus because networks may only have a max amount of hosts on them so breaking it down can be simpler for data transferring, and for the router to know which PORT the data packet is going to it needs to identifyu the ip address network through the subnet masking
-				- **Subnet masks**- Defines ranges of IP addresses which can tell the host if the given IP address is in a particular network segment
+				- **Subnet masks**- Defines ranges of IP addresses which can tell the host if the given IP address is in a particular network segment, define ranges of IP addresses
+					- lower subnet number /22 means more hosts can happen on that network
+					- this means IP address could have lkike 1.1.1.1 to 1.1.2.1 etc
 				- **Bitwise AND &**- compares each bit of the first operand to corresponding bit of the second operand.
 If both bits are 1 then result is 1 otherwise 0
 				- **Bitwise OR |**- returns 1 in each bit position for which corresponding bits of either or both operands are 1s otherwise 0- check the index position and if a 1 in either then return the 1
 				- **Bitwise NOT !**- return 1 when bit of operand is 0 and returns 0 when bit of operand is 1- basically a reverse of the 4 bits
 				- In the **IPv4 the network** has the IP address which is alwas the first IP of the network, it should never be allocated to a host- its calculated by taking the IP address and performing a bitwise AND with the boinary mask
-				- COnverts the IP address and mask into binary, this can be written in a length prefix- if there are X amount of 1s in the binary representing the mask then it will be "/X"
+				- **Network address calculation**- only reason to use a bitwise calculation, COnverts the IP address and mask into binary, this can be written in a length prefix- if there are X amount of 1s in the binary representing the mask then it will be "/X".
+Network address is the gateway address to all of the hosts on the network
+					- Network address always 192.168.0.0 (has the 0 on the end)
 					- Consider the IP address 192.168.0.11 with a mask of 255.255.255.0.
 We need to first convert the addresses and mask into binary:
 					- 192.168.0.11 = 11000000.
 10101000.00000000.00001011
 					- 255.255.255.0 = 11111111.11111111.11111111.00000000